liquiddesign/lqgraphi/README.md

 Filters are input fields of type JSON, which are parsed to repository *filter** functions.

+#### Fetch result

+There is universal fetch function.
+You just need to pass collection with ResolveInfo.
+It will take care of retrieving only data you asked in most efficient way.

+All selects made in collection are cleared due to safety reasons.
+You can pass *$customSelects* which will be applied without any change directly to SQL, so be careful!
+This array can be recursive with relations.
+It will be passed to appropriate functions.

 ## Roadmap
 - Persisted queries with Redis/KeyDB
 - Security - guards, login